NathanBresette/MeLSI/README.md

 - ✅ **Computational Efficiency** - Pre-filtering provides 28.7% speedup
 - ✅ **Robust Validation** - Rigorous permutation testing ensures reliability

-## Support

-Check out the MeLSI examples in the `vignettes/` folder for an overview of analysis options and example runs.
-Users should start with the basic usage examples and then refer to the comprehensive testing suite as necessary.

-If you have questions, please direct them to the [MeLSI Issues](https://github.com/NathanBresette/MeLSI/issues) page.

 ## Contents

 - [Introduction](#introduction)